 Factors impacting owners’ CMI score recollection

-Univariable multilevel logistic regression showed that age, weight, gender, breed, affected limb, grade of lameness, diagnosis and type of management were not associated with difference between pre-treatment and subsequent LOAD scores.
+Univariable multilevel logistic regression showed that the dog’s age, weight, gender, breed, affected limb, grade of lameness, diagnosis and type of management were not associated with difference between pre-treatment and subsequent LOAD scores.
 The only variable associated with the difference was the number of days between T0 and LOAD completion at follow-up (p = 0.0001), with weight (p=0.27) being the only other variable eligible for inclusion in the final multivariable model.
 Weight was excluded from the final multivariable logistic regression, leaving days since completion as the only variable showing a significant association.

 Discussion